incognitochain/go-incognito-sdk-v2/tutorials/docs/pdex/nft.md

 * `otaReceiver`: the OTA address for receiving the NFT.
 * `amount`: the amount of burned PRV to mint the NFT.
 To prevent one from creating an infinite number of NFTs, an amount of PRV must be burned when minting a new NFT.
 This value is currently set to 1 PRV.

 Luckily, you don't have to create the metadata yourself, the SDK provides a function called `CreateAndSendPdexv3UserMintNFTransaction`.
 With this function, all you need to do is to supply is your private key.
-And to check the status of an NFT-minting transaction, we use the function `CheckNFTMintingStatus` supplied with the created hash (detail in [the query tutorial](./query.md)).
+And to check the status of an NFT-minting transaction, we use the function `CheckNFTMintingStatus` supplied with the created hash (see [the query tutorial](./query.md)).
 See the following example ([mint.go](../../code/pdex/nft/mint.go)).

 ```go